AW1534/BetterEventSystem/docs/intro.md

 ```
 you can pass any object you want to the event, and it will be passed to all listeners/middlewares through the EventArgs.data property.

-That's all for now, check out the [API reference](/reference.md) to see how to extend the functionality of your project.
+All done, check out the [API reference](/reference.md) to see how to extend the functionality of your project.